tewarideepak/javascript-training/notes.md

 # Callback Function

 - When we provide function as an (argument) to other function that function is known as callback function.

+# Scope

+- Scope in JS refers to the current context of code, which determines the accessibility of variables to JS.

+- There are two types of scopes in JS.

+- Global scope variables are those declared outside of a block.

+- Local scope variables are those declared inside of a block.